Overland Park Water Quality at a Glance

 WaterOne provides comprehensive water services to approximately 425,000 residents across Johnson County, including Overland Park, Kansas’ second-largest city.
 As an independent public water utility serving the region since 1957, WaterOne manages roughly 2,800 miles of water distribution lines, multiple treatment facilities, and advanced pumping stations that deliver an average of 120 million gallons of drinking water daily to the greater Kansas City metropolitan area.

 WaterOne sources its drinking water primarily from the Kansas and Missouri Rivers, utilizing both surface water intakes and horizontal collector wells for enhanced supply security.
 The utility operates multiple treatment facilities including the state-of-the-art Wolcott Treatment Plant and the Kansas River Water Treatment Plant.
-WaterOne’s water consistently meets all federal and state quality standards, and the utility has earned recognition for producing some of the highest quality drinking water in the region.
-With Johnson County’s continued growth, WaterOne faces ongoing challenges with infrastructure modernization, water conservation, and emerging contaminants while maintaining its commitment to providing safe, reliable drinking water for future generations.
+While WaterOne’s water meets all federal and state quality standards, independent testing reveals concerning levels of multiple contaminants including cancer-causing chemicals that exceed health guidelines.
+With Johnson County’s continued growth, WaterOne faces ongoing challenges with infrastructure modernization, water conservation, and emerging contaminants while working to address water quality concerns affecting residents.

 WaterOne Quality: Current Status (2024-2025)